nus-cs2030s/2122-s2/docs/unix-essentials.md

 ### `pwd`: Print Current Working directory

 `pwd` shows you which directory you are currently in.
 Type `pwd` into the command prompt, and it will print the absolute path to your current working directory.
-For instance, Suppose you are in `/home/o/ooiwt`, entering
+For instance, suppose you are in `/home/o/ooiwt`, entering
 ```Bash
 pwd
 ```